 Many organizations let marketing have the final approval about what goes on the website.
 Marketing professionals develop the brand, and they make sure the language is consistent with the brand; they position products, they focus on aesthetic consistency and attitude and messaging.

-We see organizations conducting excellent behavioral research, and handing the results to marketeers, who say: “That’s interesting—lets see how this fits into the marketing strategy.” it’s not marketing’s job to produce a solid, functional experience.
+We see organizations conducting excellent behavioral research, and handing the results to marketers, who say: “That’s interesting—lets see how this fits into the marketing strategy.” it’s not marketing’s job to produce a reliable, functional experience.
 The problem is that UX designers and researchers usually have little say in the final design of the site.